 Everyone knows the popular saying, “Don’t judge a book by its cover”, well I believe that Epic Dumpster Bear: Dumpster Fire Redux from Log Games falls into that category.
 Whilst clearly not a book, the game seems to be created from generic assets which, based on screenshots, appear to look pretty low-budget and ugly.
 However, the good thing about games is they entertain us with more than their pretty graphics.
-If the gameplay holds up then anything can turn out to be a blast when you actually begin to play it.
-I’m happy to say that Epic Dumpster Bear is a blast to play.
+If the gameplay holds up then anything can turn out to be really fun when you actually begin to play it.
+As such, I’m happy to say that Epic Dumpster Bear is a blast to play.

-This is where I became conflicted with Epic Dumpster Bear as it looks pretty bad but the game embraces that and instead delivers a solid platformer instead of a pretty one.
 So, come with me as I take a closer look at this title which a lot of you probably overlooked…

 The story in Epic Dumpster Bear is very minimal and silly.
 I think the game explains it best so I’ll quote the opening below: